Reliable Detection of Doppelg\"angers based on Deep Face Representations: Doppelgänger Detection

 \subsection{Training Data Generation}

 Due to the fact that there exists no sufficiently large publicly available face database containing high quality doppelgänger image pairs, we automatically generate a database of \emph{synthetic doppelgängers}.
-Note that the doppelgänger dataset used in \cite{Swearingen20} consists of very low resolution images and the impersonation subset of the DFW database, collected in \cite{Singh19}, contains impostors with rather low attack potential \cite{Rathgeb-Doppelgaenger-BIOSIG-2021}.
-Therefore, face morphing techniques are applied to create doppelgänger image pairs from an image pair referred to as \emph{target} and \emph{source}.
-The goal of the face morphing is to change the facial shape and texture of the target image according to a chosen source image.
+Note that the doppelgänger dataset used in \cite{Swearingen20} consists of very low resolution images and the impersonation subset of the DFW database, collected in \cite{Singh19}, contains impostors which exhibit a rather low chance for being false matched against a target subject \cite{Rathgeb-Doppelgaenger-BIOSIG-2021}.
+Therefore, face morphing techniques are applied to create doppelgänger image pairs from an image pair consisting of a \emph{target} and \emph{source}.
+The goal of the face morphing is to create an artificial image by changing the facial shape and texture of the target image according to a chosen source image.
 The resulting morph together with the target image represents the synthetic doppelgänger image pair, see figure~\ref{fig:system} (right part).
 In fact, depending on the chosen parameters and the applied morphing technique, the source together with the morph could also be considered as a doppelgänger image pair and, thus, be used for training purposes.
 Morphing usually consists of two main processes: \begin{enumerate} \item \emph{Image warping}: doppelgängers may not have identical but similar facial shape.
 To simulate similarities in facial shapes, image warping \cite{Glasbey98} is applied as part of the morphing process.
 Specifically, facial landmarks of a target image and the source image are extracted.
 Subsequently, image warping is applied to the target face image \wrt the landmarks detected in the source image applying some weight.
-Depending on the chosen weights the resulting morphed face image will then exhibit a mixture of the facial shape of the target and the source image. \item \emph{Texture blending}: the facial textures of doppelgängers may as well be different to a certain extent.
+Depending on the chosen weights the resulting morphed face image will then exhibit a mixture of the facial shape of the target and the source image. \item \emph{Texture blending}: the facial textures of doppelgängers may as well be similar to a certain extent.
 This is simulated by alpha blending the source image over the target image.
 Depending on the chosen alpha value the resulting morph will contain textural features of both, the target and the source image. \end{enumerate}